 Get Your Christmas Prewriting Practice Cards

-If you think your little one would enjoy these free Christmas prewriting practice cards, you can download theme right here!
-Click Christmas Prewriting Cards – Stay At Home Educator.
-Print them in color on heavy cardstock, cut them out, and laminate.
+If you think your little one would enjoy these FREE Christmas prewriting practice cards, you can download them right here!
+Click the giant red download button below and we will send it right to your inbox!

 Just as Christmas is a wonderful time to be with family, it’s also a wonderful time to be learning with preschool friends.
 With all the jingling bells and holiday music, a set of Christmas theme prewriting practice cards makes a great addition to any lesson plans.
 And, since much of the work is completed already, it’s minimal prep for you during this special, yet busy, time of year.